datopian/playbook/apprentice/guide/README.md

 A team that has a designer apprentice and a developer apprentice has worked very well for both designer and developer in the past.
 Don't be afraid to ask if someone wants to work with you!

+### Preliminary Reading Section

+“Reading is essential for those who seek to rise above the ordinary.”

+You should always have an attitude of learning and improving yourself.
+As an apprentice, if you aspire to become a great software developer and believe that software is your future then you would want to read the **[Apprentice Patterns](https://drive.google.com/drive/search?q=apprentice%20patterns)** book.
+Go read at least four chapters from this book and you're already in the game!
+We want you to win your game!
+Let's do it!

 ### Feedback and Coaching

 It's not easy, but you should get comfortable asking for and receiving feedback.
 People are nice and none of it is personal.
 It's a great way to develop professionally.